rlouf/mcx/docs/source/build_model.rst

         return b

     @mcx.model
-    def deterministic_expression_not_assigned():
+    def return_value_not_assigned():
-        """You cannot use deterministic expressions as an argument.
-        """
-        a <~ Normal(0, 1)
+        """The returned variable must have a name.""" a <~ Normal(0, 1)
-        b <~ Gamma(1, jnp.exp(a))
+        b <~ Gamma(1, a)
-        return b
+        return a * b

-Control flow is also not supported for the moment.
+The last condition will be relaxed soon.
+Control flow is also not supported for the moment, due to its use of JAX's jit-compilation (the documentation explains why).
 MCX will not compile functions such as:

 .. code-block:: python